getify/foi-lang/formalization-work/Foi-Specification.md

 A precondition is syntactically the same as a guard-expression: `?[cond]: consequent` or `![cond]: consequent`.

 **Preconditions are call-site guards, not part of function body proper.** They are evaluated *after* the arguments have been resolved and name-bound, but *before* the function itself is invoked.
-Preconditions may reference only formal parameters; neither bindings from the function body's own scope nor closure-captured bindings from the enclosing scope are visible inside a precondition expression.
+Preconditions may reference formal parameters and any binding closure-captured from the callable's defining scope; bindings from the function body's own scope are not visible (the body has not been entered).

 **Abstract execution at call time:**